braa16/braa16/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 👨‍💻 &nbsp;I am Currently Working at Cloud It Support.\
-💡 &nbsp;I like to explore new technologies and develop software solutions.\
+💡 &nbsp;I like to explore new technologies.\
-🎓 &nbsp;I'm currently studying new certifications .\
+🎓 &nbsp;I'm currently studying new certifications (Microsoft, Linux, Git).\
 🌱 &nbsp;I'm on track for learning more devOps.\
-✉️ &nbsp;You can shoot me an email at brian.munoz.messina@gmail.com!
-I'll try to respond as soon as I can.\
+✉️ &nbsp;You can shoot me an email at brian.munoz.messina@gmail.com I'll try to respond as soon as I can.\

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>